Driexus/SimpleMoneyTracker/README.md

 ## Release

-At some point in time it is to at least be realeased in the Android AppStore.
+At some point in time it is to at least be released in the Android AppStore.
 This project is and will remain open-source without any ads in the spirit of its parent project.

 ## Contributions

 Anyone is free to contribute to this project.
 If you are unsure about a design decision, please check the Simple Time Tracker project first and try to imitate it as closely as possible.
+If you are getting errors during development due to schema changes either delete all app data or reinstall the app.

 ## License